akbartus/A-Frame-Component-U2Net/README.md

 This is the A-Frame component, which loads web-based U2Net (for more information check <a href="https://github.com/xuebinqin/U-2-Net">U2Net page</a>) neural network allowing to do salient object detection.
 The component is compatible with latest version of A-Frame (ver.
 1.4.1).

 ### **Instructions**
-To see the component at work add "shader-frog" component to an a primitive.
+To see the component at work add "u2net" component to <a-scene> element.
 The component has the following attributes:
+* arSystem: { type: "string", default: "mindAR" } - defines which free web-based AR system is used.
+It can be  "mindAR" or "arJS".

-* src: { type: 'string' } - the url to a json file, exported from ShaderFrog.
+* nnModel: { type: "string", default: "models/u2netp_default.onnx" } - indicates which U2Net model is used.
+It has the following options: u2netp_default.onnx, u2netp_320.onnx, u2netp_224.onnx, u2netp_124.onnx
-* side: { type: 'string'} - three.js default is single side material, if 'side' set to 'double' then use THREE.DoubleSide
+* uiText: { default: "" } - the text which appears during the loading of the U2Net model.
+If uiLogo is indicated as well, it will only show this text.
+* uiLogo: { default: "" } - the logo url.
+Logo appears during rhe loading of the U2Net model.
+If uiText is indicated as well, it will show uiText only.
+* uiOverlayColor: { default: "rgba(0, 0, 0, 1)" } - the color of the overlay which appears during U2Net model loading.
+RGBA values are accepted.

 Example implementation is given below:
 ```
 <html>